About Scientific Research at Kingdom University

 Establish ambitious yet realistic Research Output Targets for KU & motivate faculty to conduct research (Incentive System, Collaborative Research)

-Typical issues addressed by the committee are:
+Typical issues addressed by the council are:

 - Reviewing and updating of the research priorities